AdrianInsua/platform/docs/store/articles/cookbooks.md

 ## Using DevTools

-`ngredux-store` is fully compatible with the Chrome extension version of the Redux dev
+`@adrian.insua/ngredux-store` is fully compatible with the Chrome extension version of the Redux dev
 tools:

 https://github.com/zalmoxisus/redux-devtools-extension